-More than any other race, the other swimmers were very aggressive.
+The other swimmers were very aggressive.
 People were bumping and jostling into the side of me and passing was very difficult.
 By the end of the swim, I didn’t have much patience to attempt passing people, so I just tried to have a positive attitude and find enough of a rhythm to get to the end.

 The last 100 yards of the swim, the part where we headed back to shore, was absolutely blinding.
 I am not even being dramatic when I say I couldn’t see a single thing.